itmat/BEERS2/doc/installation.rst

     d1124ed6d0149d977e52aafd862a0f6a  results/S2_unidentified_L2.sam

 The :code:`--jobs 1` option sets to run this on a single-core locally.
-Increasing this number will allow Snakemake to run multiple processes simultaneously on the machine your execute the :code:`run_beers` command from.
+Increasing this number will allow Snakemake to run multiple processes simultaneously on the machine your execute the :code:`beers` command from.